mikeireland/chronostar/README.md

     which have been modified from their defaults.
 It will also state if a provided parameter has no default, which is typically a sign of a mistyped parameter name.

+  - nthreads: int [default = 1] [optional]

+    Set this to a value higher than 1 to invoke parallel execution. `nthreads` will be passed through to `emcee.EnsembleSampler` which will handle the construction and destruction of an MPI Pool.

 [//]: # (# Outdated information)